nikhilesh95/CovarianceMatrixEstimators/README.md

 1. Total portfolio value after out-of-sample period
 1. Standard deviation of portfolio and each asset as a proxy for risk

 One run of the benchmark takes in one in-sample period and one out-of-sample period.
-The co-variance matrix and the minimum variance portfolio weights are estimated on the in-sample data, and the total value of the portfolio and it’s standard deviation (as well as the standard deviated of each individual stock) are calculated at the end of the out-of-sample period.
+The co-variance matrix and the minimum variance portfolio weights are estimated on the in-sample data, and the total value of the portfolio and itâ€™s standard deviation (as well as the standard deviated of each individual stock) are calculated at the end of the out-of-sample period.
 This is repeated for successive periods.

 E.g. From starting time T:

 *First iteration:* {T-10, T} is considered the in-sample and {T, T+1} the out-of-sample for the first run.

 *Second iteration:* Now {T-9, T+1} is the in-sample period and {T+1, T+2} is the out-of-sample period.

 Repeat for multiple iterations and chart the performance of each estimator against iterations.